 - What is StencilJS and how does it relate to Ionic?

-- What role do Angular, React, and Vue play in Ionic applications?
+- What role does Angular, React, and Vue play in Ionic applications?

 - What approach should you use when building Ionic applications?